 Do I care that maybe people wouldn’t say that about me?
 I guess it makes me confused then.
 Because if there is no heaven, and there is no hell, and there might be an end, but it’s not really an end, it’s only a beginning, or maybe my presence will be felt by other people, but I don’t exist, then what is death?
 And even when I say that I am “fine with death,” what does that even mean?
 I’m fine not existing, even though I’ll still exist in the minds and hearts of others, or I may be in some other spiritual world?
 Or maybe I become nothing, a type of nothing that I can’t even think of the words for to describe it, because it is just nothing?

 The problem is that the way my life has turned out, I want to be everything.
 I want to do everything.
-And to be and do everything and then turn into nothing scares me more than anything else in the whole world.
+And to want to be and to do everything and know that at any point I can turn into nothing scares me more than anything else in the whole world.